what you must know for your SAC/Exam

 - f) The many rationales for the regulation for media content in Australia

-- g) the many government and industry organisations that regulate Australia’s media. (do some research and have a clear understanding of what each organisation is responsible for)
+- g) the many government and industry organisations that regulate Australia’s media and the PROBLEMS with media regulation in Australia. (do some research and have a clear understanding of what each organisation is responsible for)

 - h) Examples of audiences having agency over the media. (social media activism, arab spring, user reviews, social influencers, etc)